John-Tongun/alx-pre_course/README.md

 My first readme
-this is my first READE,md after being allow to show
+this is my first READE.md after being allow to show